pyPhotometry/docs/docs/index.md

 Connect a pyPhotometry acquisition board to the computer with a USB cable.

-Load the GUI by running the file *pyPhotometry_gui.py*.
+Load the GUI by running the file *pyPhotometry_gui.pyw*.

 Select your aqusition board using the *Serial port* drop down menu and connect to the board with the connect button.